holmescao/U-RNN/README.md

-# High-resolution spatiotemporal nowcasting of urban flood with U-RNN
+# High-resolution spatiotemporal nowcasting of urban flooding with U-RNN

 ## 0 Nowcasting performance